Erez3110/MyResume/README.md

 **LinkedIn:** www.linkedin.com/in/erez-toblem-40036a178<br/>

 # Summary
-* 3 years of overall QA Testing experience and 6+ months of Automation Testing experience (Selenium Webdriver).<br/>
+* 3 years of overall QA Testing experience and 1 year of Automation Testing experience (Selenium Webdriver).<br/>
 * Hands-on experience in designing and creating an automation framework using JavaScript and POM.<br/>
 * Excellent understanding of complex business processes, testing requirements and developing test cases.<br/>
 * B.A in economics & business management, Manual & automated QA course and System analyst course graduate.<br/>